DIDSR/mr-recon-eval-core/README.md

 ## Start Here

-1. Install python 3.11.3 or any version greater (Note: the code was tested on python 3.11.3 and 3.11.5 by the authors but maybe compatible with a lower version ofpython.)
+1. Install python 3.11.3 or any version greater (Note: the code was tested on python 3.11.3 and 3.11.5 by the authors but maybe compatible with a lower version of python.)

 2. Clone this repository and navigate to its root directory